sourcelabs-nl/kotlin/README.md

 Constant declaration.
 This has a few limitations, as the value has to be:

-- Top-level in a file;
+- Top-level in a file - or object;
 - Value has to be a string or a primitive;
 - Can't declare custom getter for the property.